e-gov/TARA-Doku/TechnicalSpecification.md

 ### 1.2 National and cross-border authentication

 TARA enables national as well as cross-border authentication.
-This means that Estonians (users of the Estonian e-identification system – ID card, mobile ID, etc.) as well as foreigners (users of the e-identification systems of other EU member states) can be authenticated.
+This means that Estonians (users of the Estonian e-identification system – ID card, Mobiil-ID, etc.) as well as foreigners (users of the e-identification systems of other EU member states) can be authenticated.

 In the context of eIDAS, TARA is providing the ‘Authentication of an Estonian in an Estonian e-service’ and the ‘Authentication of a foreigner using an Estonian e-service’ application flows (Figure 1).